Skip to Content

 Vegan Chickpea and Potato Bombay Curry

-Ideally, choose a waxy potato that will hold it’s shame when cooking.
-The potato gets cooked in the sauce, so all that flavour gets soaked up in them.
+The potato gets cooked straight in the sauce, so all that flavour gets soaked up in them.
+There is no need to cook the potatoes separately first.

 The base to this recipe is the tomato curry paste.
 It’s packed with so much flavour and simple to make.
 So let’s get on to how to make it!